ananye20/monday_coffee_expansion_sql/README.md

 - Analyze the output and derive recommendations for expansion.

+- Run Power BI Dashboard file to check out the dashboard and find out insights

  ## Contribution

 If you want to contribute to this project, feel free to fork the repository, add your insights, and submit a pull request!